ailejs/aWebsite/README.md

 # deploy awebsite

+## info
+project submission request for client. container contents are included for visibility

+- build a gke cluster using terraform
+- deploy a service to the cluster using kubectl

 ## pre-reqs

 you must have a gcp personal project pre-configured, it is helpful to have gcloud deployed as you will use that to assist in deploying to the cluster with kubectl